stackbuilders/tutorials/tutorials/haskell/cloud-haskell/tutorial.md

   * Launching a chat server room in a specific endpoint address that can be found by chat clients.
   * Launching chat clients that can search a chat server room in a specific endpoint address and connect to it.
   * Command line interface for writing messages in the chat room.
-  * Broadcasting messages to all clients which are connected to a chat server room.
+  * Broadcasting messages to all clients who are connected to a chat server room.
   * Handling the disconnection of clients from a chat server room.